softlinkprotocol/curve-docs/docs/ref-glossary.rst

 .. _glossary-metapool:

 Metapool
-    A Curve pool where one of the tradeable assets is the :ref:`LP token<glossary-metapool>` for another pool.
+    A Curve pool where one of the tradeable assets is the :ref:`LP token<glossary-metapool>` for another pool (base pool).
 Metapools are used to prevent liquidity fragmentation.

 .. _glossary-underlying-coin: